-Hit Apply and Done Changing Symbols and you'll see a new map, and if you click on one of the observation sites, you can see the data values at that point.
+Hit Apply and Done Changing Symbols and you'll see a new map, and if you click on one of the observation sites, you can see a pop up with the data values at that point.

 Ok, this is pretty cool.
 You've just created a web map with your own data in it.
 Now, let's save the map into your ArcGIS Online workspace: